 - Stencils (Optional).

-- Ball Point Pen (Optional).
+- Ball-Point Pen (Optional).

 Crafter’s tip: be very careful prying the lid off (you can use a screwdriver or something similar that you have around), otherwise you may play “chase the lid” when it pops off and rolls away.

-Finding Your Saying
+Find Your Saying

-1. Literature (This is where I got mine, love J. R. R Tolkien!)
+1. Literature (This is where I got mine, love J. R. R. Tolkien!)

 4. Google “Witty Quotes about [your favorite subject]” and see what turns up.